Easiest Ever Red Velvet French Macarons Recipe

 Here's where I'm making the big changes in comparison to a typical macaron recipe:

-????????
-I didn’t sift the flours.
+- I didn't sift the flours.
 Not even once.
 I was tempted, but like I said, I wanted to see how rough I could be with the batter and still come out with something passable.
-These macarons aren’t as immaculately smooth as they would be if you sifted the flours 2-3 times, like you would in a typical recipe.
-But look at them– they’re just fine.
+These macarons aren't as immaculately smooth as they would be if you sifted the flours 2-3 times, like you would in a typical recipe.
+But it made NO difference in taste.

 And I saved myself the headache of sifting.
 I hate sifting (it's messy and time consuming and stupid).
 So slightly bumpy cookies are a VERY acceptable sacrifice in my book.

-????????
-Lastly– and this was my favorite lazy adaptation– I didn’t pipe the macarons.
-NOPE.
+- Lastly– and this was my favorite lazy adaptation– I didn't pipe the macarons.
 I used a small easy-release cookie scoop (it holds about a tablespoon) and just plopped the batter onto my Silpat.
-And the world didn’t stop turning!

 If you've EVER thought about making French macarons and then chickened out… you're not alone.
 But now you don't have anything to be afraid of!!
 This recipe is almost easier than making chocolate chip cookies.
 If you can whip egg whites to a quasi-decent state of thickness, you'll do just fine with these.